cschneid/sinatra-book/book/Introduction.markdown

 ### Living on the Edge

-The _edge_ version of Sinatra lives in it's Git repository, available at **<http://github.com/sinatra/sinatra/tree/master>**.
+The _edge_ version of Sinatra lives in its Git repository, available at **<http://github.com/sinatra/sinatra/tree/master>**.

 You can use the _edge_ version to try new functionality or to contribute to the framework.